Skip to content

 dcc-mcp-actions

-Purpose: Centralized action registry, validation, dispatch, and pipeline system.
+Purpose: Centralized tool registry, validation, dispatch, and pipeline system.

 Key Components: